metahoof/docs/docs/whitepaper/terms-of-services.md

 Upon termination:

 - Your session and game access are disabled.
-- Associated NFTs may be blacklisted or locked from future gameplay if obtained in violation of Terms.
+Access to in‑game digital items and virtual currency may be restricted.
 - You remain liable for any outstanding obligations or damages incurred prior to termination.
 - Any attempt to circumvent bans or recreate accounts may result in permanent bans on new wallets or IP restrictions.